 But, as they say, nobody—and no dog—is perfect.

 Who’s the Best Human for a Puggle?

 After they began being bred by Wallace Havens, they became what was called “a designer dog.”
-Some people paid as much as $1500 for them.
+Some people paid thousands for them.

 And though a puggle is great for just about everyone—families with kids, single urban dwellers—they became sought after by celebrities who began to get puggles for pets.
 Famous puggle owners include Uma Thurman, Jake Gyllenhaal, Kelly Osbourne, and Sylvester Stallone.
-The late James Gandolfini (who played Tony Soprano) was a puggle owner.
+The late James Gandolfini was a puggle owner.

 But you don’t have to be a famous person to own a puggle.
 You do have to be willing to take that puggle for a good walk during the day.
 Just make sure it’s not too hot and you have water nearby (thanks, pug)—the exertion that comes with breathing and exercising with a smooshy face (a highly technical term) can make walking difficult.
 Also, keep in mind: a puggle is not the ideal dog to take running with you.